jitta/spinal/README.md

 // create a job
 spinalB.job('newsletter.send', {email: 'some@one.com'})
-.priority('high')            // set priority: low, normal, medium, high, critical .attempts(2)                 // use 2 times to process a job if it fail. try one more time .ttl(10000)                  // timeout in 10s .delay(5000)                 // before start delay for 5s
+.priority('high')            // set priority: low, normal, medium, high, critical .removeOnComplete(false)     // if this is set to true, completed jobs (not failed) will be remove from Redis .attempts(2)                 // use 2 times to process a job if it fail. try one more time .ttl(10000)                  // timeout in 10s .delay(5000)                 // before start delay for 5s